Codestian/HomeAssistantMC/README.md

 ## Project Setup

 To build HomeAssistantMC from source code, clone the repository and open a Java IDE (IntelliJ recommended).
 Generate the run configurations with either `gradlew genEclipseRuns` (Eclipse) or `gradlew genIntellijRuns` (IntelliJ).
+Run `gradlew build` to generate the .jar file.

 For the documentation site, run `npm install` followed by `npm run dev`.
+The site is built with Vuepress written in markdown format.